joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 ![key ring](/assets/keyring.jpg)
 <small>Image by <a href="https://pixabay.com/users/takeshiiiit-49965/">Takeshi Hirano</a> via <a href="https://pixabay.com/">Pixabay</a></small>

-During the last days, I had a tough time debugging.
-My service just did not want to startup because of missing credentials.
+During the last few days, I had a tough time debugging.
+My service did not want to startup because of missing credentials.

-I tried different things, but I did not really find out, why the service failed.
+I tried different things.
+But I did not find out why the service failed.

-In the end I used localstack to debug the behaviour on my machine.
+In the end, I used localstack to debug the behaviour on my machine.

 ## localstack inside docker
 I had written about localstack in some blog posts before, see [Testing with SNS/SQS using Localstack in Docker](/software/docker/microservices/testing/2020/01/25/Localstack_in_Docker.html).